iterorganization/imas-python/docs/source/benchmarking.rst

 '''''''''''''''''''''''''''

-First, some background on how ``asv`` tracks performance: it creates an isolated virtual environment (using the ``virtualenv`` package) for each commit that will be benchmarked.
+First, some background on how ``asv`` tracks performance: it creates an isolated virtual environment (using the ``virtualenv`` package) and installs IMASPy for each commit that will be benchmarked.
-Then it installs IMASPy inside that envrionment for benchmarking.
 However, because the virtual environment is isolated, the ``imas`` package won't be available.
 We need to work around it by setting the environment variable ``ASV_PYTHONPATH``:

 .. code-block:: console
     :caption: Setting up the ``ASV_PYTHONPATH`` on SDCC